 3. Manage your time wisely

 Jet setting across multiple time zones can be beneficial in many ways.
 Download a time zone app and keep track of local time in comparison to your team and key clients.
 Also, plan your day to set aside “office hours” for the early morning or evening.
 Use the rest of your day to explore.

 This disciplined approach will help you stay productive and manage expectations and accessibility.
 Ultimately, find the right balance between work and play; and ensure every day is productive.

 4. Make connectivity a priority

-Internet connectivity issues can be a major problem, especially in developing regions of the world like South America, Asia and Africa.
-Patchy internet connectivity, or none at all, can wreck havoc.
+Internet connectivity issues can be a major problem, especially in developing regions of the world like South America, Asia, and Africa.
+Patchy internet connectivity, or none at all, can wreak havoc.
 Plan Wi-Fi and internet connectivity in advance.

 Always have a backup plan.
 For example, you can turn your phone into a Wi-Fi hotspot, if your Internet goes down, or you find yourself in a situation where a smartphone is your only connection to the web.

 5. Make project management hassle-free